IntenseBattle2/SmileWorld/README.md

 # SmileWorld
-Source code for the SmileBASIC game Smile World on 3DS
+Smile World is a game on the Nintendo 3DS distributed via SmileBASIC.
+This is a repository of SmileBASIC code.